saharshganorkar/prng-f-32/README.md

 1. `s` is the pointer that contains the state.
 Each state integer must be initialized with any combination of values.

-It's in the same class as SIMD-enhanced SHISHUA and Xoshiro256+x8.
+It's in the same class as SIMD-enhanced SHISHUA.

 It has a minimum period of 2¹⁰²⁴ without broken cycles.